MikeSconzo-at/errbot-plugins/README.md

 * VT_DOMAINS - Domains you want monitor via VT lookups
 * VT_APIKEY - API key used to access VT
 * VT_POLL_MINUTES - How frequently you want to poll VT
+* URLSCAN_DOMAINS - Domains to look for in URLScan
+* URLSCAN_POLL_MINUTESs - How frequently to poll URLScan
+* URLSCAN_REDIS_URL - Redis connection string for state tracking for URLScan